NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Is a backflip with no hitbox
     - Strings can be followed up from it
     - Has one less frame animation startup and one frame more recovery
+- JB
-- JB hitbox appears 1 frame later and disappeares 3 frames later
+    - Hitbox appears 1 frame later
+    - Hitbox disappears 3 frames later
 - JB(B) and JB(2B) are strings
 - JA in combos teleports with 6 or 4
 - JY added